 - If your doctor certifies your care is medically necessary, Medicare Part A covers inpatient rehabilitation care at an inpatient rehab facility, acute care rehabilitation center or rehabilitation hospital.
 Your out-of-pocket costs for your deductible and coinsurance are the same as if you were hospitalized.

 - Occupational Therapy

 - Medicare Part B medical insurance covers outpatient occupational therapy if it is medically necessary.
 Occupational therapy focuses on rehabilitating you to perform activities in your daily life such as eating, bathing and dressing yourself.
-You are responsible for the Medicare Part B deductible ($233 in 2022) and 20 percent of the Medicare-approved cost of occupational therapy services.
+You are responsible for the Medicare Part B deductible ($226 in 2023) and 20% of the Medicare-approved cost of occupational therapy services.

 - Physical Therapy

 - Medicare Part B covers medically necessary outpatient physical therapy.
 Physical therapy focuses on improving your mobility and increasing your range of movement.
-Medicare pays 80 percent of the approved cost of physical therapy after you pay your Part B deductible.
-You are responsible for 20 percent of the Medicare-approved amount.
+Medicare pays 80% of the approved cost of physical therapy after you pay your Part B deductible.
+You are responsible for 20% of the Medicare-approved amount.

 - Preventive Services

 - Preventive and screening services that detect and prevent illness are covered by Medicare Part B. Preventive services include screenings for risk factors such as diabetes, heart disease and obesity, as well as abdominal aortic aneurysm screenings to identify vascular abnormalities.
 There is typically no charge to you for these services if your health care provider accepts assignment.